FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-03-05-switchMap-concatMap-mergemap-exhaustmap-explained.md

 }
 ```

-The `mergeMap` operator does _not_ ignore the result of the previous emits but emits both calls _as they come in_.
-So if we emit `first` the operator calls the `anyLongRunningOp` with `first` and right after that with `second`.
-But unlike the `switchMap` operator it listens to _both_ answers when they come back.
-It does not wait until the first one comes back like the `concatMap` does but calls the `anyLongRunningOp` with the params as they come in.
+The `mergeMap` operator does _not_ ignore the result of the previous emits and does _not_ wait for the second one to emit until the first one finished.
+It emits both calls _as they come in_.
+So if we emit `first` the operator calls the `anyLongRunningOp` with `first` and right after that it calls the ``anyLongRunningOp` with `second`.
+It also listens to _both_ answers when they come back.
 When the `anyLongRunningOp` method comes back the first time with `first` we print out that result and right after this with `second` we print out this.
+These operations run in parallel.
+The operator does _not_ build a relation between these two calls.
+The first one which comes back gets processed first, the second one which comes back gets processed second.
+So the order of the return values is not guaranteed to be the order of the requests as they were sent out.

 ![mergemap operator](https://cdn.offering.solutions/img/articles/2021-03-07/mergemap.gif)

-TBD: Describe what happens in the gif
+In the animation you can see that both values `first` and `second` get emitted and they come back almost at the same time. `mergeMap` fires them as they come in, both need two seconds to be processed and come back then.
+Nobody waits for the first one to complete (like `concatMap`) and nothing gets ignored (like `switchMap`).

 ## ExhaustMap